51Degrees/documentation/src/devicedetection/pattern.md

 **Difference** 120
 **Method** Closest

-The numeric difference between the ASCII characters i and u is 12.
-If the difference was lower, perhaps because the characters represented the version of a sub string using letters rather than numbers, the difference value would be lower.
-The numeric difference in characters is multiplied by 10 as the method is the least accurate.
+The numeric difference between the [ASCII characters](http://www.asciitable.com/) i (ASCII value = 105) and u (ASCII value = 117) is 12.
+This is then multiplied by 10 to give the difference value of 120.
+The difference is multiplied by 10 as this method is the least accurate.

 The difference in the character lengths of the closest sub strings and the target User-Agent is also a factor in the calculation of difference.